 Lactation is partially controlled by the endocrine system.
-For this reason, if a mother has any endocrine and/or metabolic problems, it can hinder breastfeeding, due to hormone irregularities.
+For this reason, if a mother has an endocrine and/or metabolic problem, it can hinder breastfeeding, due to hormone irregularities.

-These problems with breastfeeding can sometimes be overcome and there are great advantages for the mother who continues to breastfeed, in connection with health.
+These problems with breastfeeding can sometimes be overcome, and there are significant advantages for the mother who continues to breastfeed, in connection with health.

 “gestational diabetes" are twice as likely to develop type II diabetes